 president Ahmed Tejan Kabbah

 In the case of the "People Alive Over 85" page, somebody is definitely monitoring and updating the listings.
 Singer Dolores Hope was, for a long time after she died in 2011, included on the list, but she's now been removed.
 Actress Luise Rainer was deleted from the page immediately after her death in December 2014.
-In addition, new people turning 85 are frequently being added.
+Moreover, new people turning 85 are frequently being added.
 The heading of the "People Alive Over 85" page reads, "Yes, despite some skeptical emails received, all of the following people really are alive...yes, really."
 And yet, a quick Google search shows they're not.

 The "Instructions" page of the "Dead or Alive?" website contains the following blurb: "Keep in mind that in the last four years only one mistake has been discovered in the status of an individual listed on the site.
 That's the single most important and accurate piece of information included and the site is proud of that record.
 In the case referred to, the individual had died in obscurity and the news had not been widely disseminated."